Tim Dakin: Views

 Dakin was a committee member of the Evangelical Group of the General Synod of the Church of England.
 In March 2014, the group sent an email to its members about the introduction of same-sex marriage in England and Wales, saying that the committee members believed that "appropriate sacramental discipline should apply to those who choose to enter into any sexual relationship other than within marriage between a man and a woman".
 He has been described as having a "conservative theology".

 Personal life

-He is married to the Reverend Sally Dakin and they have two children.
+Dakin is married to the Reverend Sally Dakin and they have two children.
 She held a diocesan appointment as the Bishop's Adviser on Spirituality.